VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/dictionary-item-connection.md

 # DictionaryItemConnection ==~object~==

-The `DictionaryItemConnection` provides a standardized way of fetching and navigating through a large collection of dictionary items.
+This type provides a standardized way of fetching and navigating through a large collection of dictionary items.

 ## Fields